Marcus Morris (publisher): Personal life

 Having been briefly engaged to model Rita Foyle, he married actress Jessica Dunning in 1941, and they had four children.

 Later years and death

 In his later years he lived in Midford, Somerset, and died on 16 March 1989, aged 73, at the King Edward VII Hospital for Officers, London.
-A memorial service was held at St. Bride's, Fleet Street, where he had been honorary chaplain from 1952 to 1983.
+A memorial service was held at St Bride's Church, Fleet Street, where he had been honorary chaplain from 1952 to 1983.